Pathoschild/canimod.github.io/guides/creating-an-xnb-mod.md

    one with the same name as the right tile layer._
 2. Choose the ![](images/creating-an-xnb-mod/tiled-buttons-object-insert-rectangle.png) _insert
    rectangle_ tool from the toolbar.
-3. Click and drag the rectangle over the rectangle you want to edit.
+3. Click and drag the rectangle over the tile you want to edit.
 Make sure it snaps to the tile grid (see [recommended settings](#recommended-settings)), and only one tile is selected.
 4. See previous for how to edit its properties.